sumanb007/kubernetes/sample-project/README.md

 ### 5.2.
 Implementing Horizontal Pod Autoscaler (HPA)

 - Let's use HPA for scaling efficiency.
 We will scale frontend and backned pods when the usage is 70% of the requested resources.
-  ``

 > [!IMPORTANT]
 > For mongo pod, being a stateful, it's generally not appropriate to scale MongoDB with HPA in this context.
+Because HPA is designed for stateless.
 > Instead we have used durable PVC (as already did via NFS).
 Added resource limits/requests to MongoDB pod to prevent it from exhausting node resources.

 So let's continue with stateless frontend and backend: